castaway/dbix-class-book/chapters/04-Creating-Reading-Updating-Deleting.md

     my $fred2 = $users_rs->find({ username => 'fred2' });
     $fred2->delete;

 Poof, gone.
-The `$fred` object is still there, with its contents, but the data it represented in the database is gone.
+The `$fred2` object is still there, with its contents, but the data it represented in the database is gone.
 To discover whether an object you have represents actual data, use the `in_storage` method, the result will be `0` (false) when the row data is not yet or